-The project, as proposed, is not consistent with the applicable LCP and Malibu Municipal Code (MMC), codes, standards, goals, and policies.
-The proposed structure maximizes the TDSF allowable for the property, includes additional massing and development beyond the TDSF, includes unnecessary height beyond that required for fire department access, and is designed in a manner that negatively impacts visual resources in a highly visible location from neighboring properties.
+The Applicant/Appellant has failed to establish, much less by a preponderance of the evidence, that the project, as proposed, is consistent and satisfied with the applicable LCP and Malibu Municipal Code (MMC), codes, standards, goals, and policies.
+Among other things, the proposed structure maximizes the TDSF allowable for the property, includes additional massing and development beyond the TDSF, includes unnecessary height beyond that required for fire department access, and is designed in a manner that negatively impacts visual resources in a highly visible location from neighboring properties.
 An alternative design that meaningfully reduces the height, size of the structure, bulk or visual impacts has not been submitted.
 A reduction in the height and size of the proposed structure would lessen visual impacts as well as bring the structure closer to conformance with the MMC and LCP.
 The Applicant/Appellant also did not propose alternatives such as constructing one residence across the three lots (only one garage would be required in such a proposal) or proposing three residences (which would reduce the bulk of the project due to setback requirements).